Pikalyovo, Leningrad Oblast: History

 Voskresensky Luchensky Pogost, which is located within the current boundaries of the town, was presumably founded in the 12th or 13th century.
 At the time, it belonged to the Novgorod Republic.
 Pikalyovo was first mentioned by name in 1620.
 Eventually it became a village, and since 1906 the name was assigned to the newly built railway station on the railway connecting St. Petersburg and Vologda.
 Since the 18th century, Pikalyovo was part of Tikhvinsky Uyezd of Novgorod Governorate.
 In 1918, the uyezd was transferred to Cherepovets Governorate and between 1923 and 1927 Pikalyovo was the administrative center of Pikalyovskaya Volost.
 On August 1, 1927, the governorate was abolished and Pikalyovsky District with the administrative center in the selo of Pikalyovo was established as a part of Leningrad Okrug of Leningrad Oblast.
 In 1932, Pikalyovsky District was abolished.
 The current area of the town was split between Tikhvinsky and Yefimovsky Districts.

 In 1935, the construction of a cement factory commenced.
 The settlement serving the factory was named Pikalyovo after the railway station.
 The cement plant was evacuated during World War II and after the war several industrial enterprises were built, including the aluminum oxide plant.
 In 1947, Pikalyovo was granted urban-type settlement status.
 On July 25, 1952, it was transferred to newly established Boksitogorsky District, and on December 9, 1954, it was granted town status.
 In 1992, it became the town of oblast significance.
 In 2010, the administrative division of Leningrad Oblast was harmonized with the municipal division, and Pikalyovo was made the town of district significance.

 Pikalyovo was strongly hit by economic crises of the 1990s and the first decade of the 2000s.
 In one infamous episode, in 2009, about three hundred inhabitants blocked the highway between St. Petersburg and Vologda to protest wage retardation.
 Vladimir Putin, the then-Prime Minister of Russia, flew to Pikalyovo and, without going through any legal procedures, ordered Oleg Deripaska, the plant owner, to pay out the debts immediately.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated within Boksitogorsky District as Pikalyovskoye Settlement Municipal Formation.
 As a municipal division, Pikalyovskoye Settlement Municipal Formation is incorporated within Boksitogorsky Municipal District as Pikalyovskoye Urban Settlement.

 Economy

 Industry

 The town's industry was composed of a Rusal aluminum oxide plant, by-producing sodium bicarbonate and potassium bicarbonate, a cement factory, and a timber-processing plant.

 Transportation

-A-114 Issad–Vologda autoroute passes 3 km south of Pikalyovo.
+A-114 Vologda - New Ladoga autoroute passes 3 km south of Pikalyovo.
 Autoroutes H-9 (Pikalyovo–Zarechye) and H-7 (Pikalyovo–Kolbeki) pass directly through the town.

 Pikalyovo is located on the railroad connecting St. Petersburg and Vologda.
 There are three railway stations in the town: Pikalyovo-1, Pikalyovo2-, and Obrinsky.

 Both intra- and intercity bus services are available in Pikalyovo.